Softly Constrained Denoisers for Diffusion Models Applied to Partial Differential Equations: Experiments

 \subsection{Helmholtz Equation}

 The Helmholtz Differential Equation is used to model the propagation of waves through (possibly heterogeneous) media.
-Its 2-dimensional version is given by:

-where $u$ is known as the solution field, $a$ the source field and $k$ the wave number.
-With this presentation, the solution is given by a spatial wave in 2 dimensions and boundary conditions equal to 0.
+Its 2-dimensional version is given by: \begin{talign} \mathcal{R}_{\text{Helmholtz}}(u, a) = \nabla^{2}u(\bm{x}) + k^2u(\bm{x}) - a(\bm{x}) = 0, \end{talign} where $\bm{x} \in (0,1)^2$ and $u$ is the solution field, $a$ the source field and $k$ the wave number.
+The solution is given by a spatial wave in 2 dimensions and boundary conditions equal to 0.
 This equation is particularly important in acoustics and electromagnetics, describing the way sound and light travel through space.
 It is generally subject to the measurement of $k$, which uniquely defines the solution of the system given the boundary conditions.
 The wave number is usually estimated with sensor readings in noisy media, which subjects the equation to observation error.